 - It is important to start by having contact information readily available outside normal business hours—this includes key staff, government and nonprofit partners, board members, and community leaders.

-- The first and most critical step is to ensure your team and accounted for immediately following an incident.
+- The first and most critical step is to ensure your team is accounted for immediately following an incident.

 - Once you have key team members safely accounted for and capable of engaging, it is important to start mobilizing additional partners to identify who is doing what and how best to plug the foundation into the process of supporting the community.